Earn an Online Certificate in the Fundamentals of Materials Engineering from Michigan Tech.

 In our online certificate in the fundamentals of materials engineering, you will develop competencies in materials design and processing techniques, build skills in communication and project development, and review literature focused on real-world problems.
 You will also acquire knowledge of the concepts for analyzing, designing, and controlling the development and optimization of materials applications; and apply thermodynamic and kinetic principles to design the materials chemistry and manufacturing processes necessary to develop specific materials microstructures.

-Why Earn Your Online Materials Engineering at Michigan Tech?
+Why Earn Your Online Materials Engineering Certificate at Michigan Tech?

 When you earn your online certificate in the fundamentals of materials engineering, you'll get a quality education.
 In fact, Michigan Tech is ranked the #3 best accredited online college in Michigan.
 When you earn your online certificate from MTU, you’ll access several benefits.